 - Increased control: Firewalls give you the ability to control which applications and websites users can access on your computer or network.

 - Increased performance: Firewalls can help to improve the performance of your computer or network by blocking traffic from known malicious websites.
 This can improve performance because it reduces the amount of traffic that your computer or network has to process.

 Also Read: Laptop Security Configuration Best Practices

 What are the disadvantages of using a firewall?

 Firewalls can have some disadvantages, including:

 - They can block legitimate traffic: If a firewall is incorrectly configured, it can block legitimate traffic from reaching your computer or network.

 - They can be bypassed: Firewalls can be bypassed by malicious users who know how to configure their computers to do so.
-It is difficult and unlikely, but experienced hackers might discover vulnerabilities in firewall configuration that allow them to bypass the firewall.
+It is difficult and unlikely, but experienced hackers might discover vulnerabilities in firewall configurations that allow them to bypass the firewall.

 - They require constant maintenance: Firewalls require constant maintenance and monitoring in order to be effective.
 Rules and updates need to be applied according to pre-designed firewall policies.

 - They can be complex to configure: Firewalls can be complex to configure, especially ones for a corporate environment.
 They require knowledge of networking and security.
-Even software-based firewalls built-in to Windows can be confusing for some users.
+Even software-based firewalls built into Windows can be confusing for some users.